 A wheel speed sensor is a type of tachometer.
 The wheel speed sensor is a sender device used for reading the speed of a vehicle's wheel rotation.
 It usually consists of a toothed ring and pickup.
 Wheel speed sensors are used in anti-lock braking systems in conjunction with the Electronic Stability Control system for increased vehicle control.
 The ABS or anti-lock brake system uses sensors to transmit data to the ABS module.
 The ABS systems are activated when a wheel lock is determined.
-These wheel speed sensors are installed at the wheel and made up of two different components.
-A reluctor wheel or tone ring seated on the axle which will spin the wheel, and either a magnetic or Hall effect wheel speed sensor which works together to send data to the ABS control module.
+These wheel speed sensors are installed at the wheel and are made up of two different components.
+A reluctor wheel or tone ring is seated on the axle will spin the wheel, and either a magnetic or Hall effect wheel speed sensor works together to send data to the ABS control module.
 Over time, the reluctor wheel may become dirty or damaged to the point where it can no longer provide a consistent reading, or the wheel speed sensor may fail.
 When either of these components fails, the ABS system will not function properly and will require service.

 Different cars will have different ABS sensor configurations.
 Older vehicles may have only one or two sensors on the entire vehicle, while most new ones have one sensor at each wheel.
 Individual sensors at each wheel allow for more precise readings and improved vehicle performance.

 1. The ABS Light is on.

 The most visible sign of a problem with the ABS is that the ABS Light will come on.
 The ABS Light is the equivalent of the Check Engine Light, for the ABS system.
 When the ABS light illuminates, this is usually the first sign that will be displayed indicating that there may be a problem with the ABS, and perhaps an issue with one of the system’s sensors.